 Grain and livestock were the traditional elements that make this square famous in the 17th century.
 During the Middle Ages, this village was developed due to the Castle of los Vizcondes de Bas, in Girona.
 Streets, markets and squares were built around it.
 They would give life to this village.
 The square of Jaume I is one of the best examples of the popularity of Monells, where trade was made.
 Both faces of the buildings as well as the porches show the medieval legacy of this village, together with the restaurants and comerces that give life to this space.

-As a curiosity, it was one of the squares where Ocho Apellidos Vascos was filmed.
+As a curiosity, it was one of the spectacular squares where Ocho Apellidos Vascos was filmed.
 It quickly became a point of interest for those who have seen the Spanish comedy.

 It is 3,500 m² surrounded by 48 buildings of popular Castilian architecture, covered with wooden details.
 During the 18th and 19th centuries, balconies were added to hold the spectators of the spectacles celebrated in this Spanish square.
 Another detail that make this square special is the wonderful view towards the Castle of Peñafiel.
 Its construction works started in the 10th century.